 Last week, I came up with this flatbread in a hungry rush leveraging some leftovers in my fridge, and you guys… it’s ridiculously good.
 So good, I made it again over the weekend so I could share it with you.

 For all of you folks rushing home from work, this dish comes together super fast… and will not disappoint.

 I can’t even stand how good that looks, y’all… I have a few more leftover brussels sprouts in my fridge.
 This may be dinner tomorrow again.
 And, to my Weight Watchers friends, yes… this thing only has SEVEN Freestyle Smart Points… And if 7 SP is a little too much for you for dinner tonight, you could always share it with a friend and pair it with a salad.

-6. Slice up your pizza.
-Note: I always use a rocker-style pizza cutter on flatbreads like this one (affiliate link.)
-Then, I cut it into three rectangles, and then into triangle slices… so good!
+- Slice up your pizza.
+Note: I first cut the flatbread it into three rectangles, and then into triangle pizza-shaped slices… so good!